getting-started-ml/getting-started-ml.github.io/index.md

 ### Statistics

 - [⭐️ MIT OCW on Statistics](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/index.htm): Interactive, very comprehensive course on statistics.
 While the video lectures are not available, you can find all readings [here](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/).
 Each reading has corresponding questions.
 The exams with solutions are available.
 This course ends with linear regression: the approximate start of machine learning.
+- [probabilitycourse.com](https://www.probabilitycourse.com): Free, online verion of 'Introduction to Probability, Statistics, and Random Processes by Hossein Pishro-Nik'.

 ## Neural Networks